koalateadev/android-templates/QUICKSTART.md

 - Check entity and DAO annotations
 - Ensure all queries are valid SQL

-## Get Started!
+## Next Steps

-You're now ready to build a modern Android application with best practices!
-Refer to the individual setup guides in the `setup/` directory for detailed information on each library.
+Refer to individual setup guides in `setup/` for detailed library configuration.

-Happy coding! 🚀